HanningtoneM/HanningtoneM/README.md

 <p align="center">Currently, I am a remote student at Microverse training to become a Full-Stack Developer.
 I have a great passion for learning languages, frameworks and new technologies.
 In addition to that, I enjoy designing websites and bringing them to life with CSS.</p>

 ---
-- 👩‍:man_technologist: I’m currently studying and training to become a **Full-Stack Software Developer** in a remote, collaborative and multicultural environment at [Microverse.](https://github.com/microverseinc)
+-:man_technologist: I’m currently studying and training to become a **Full-Stack Software Developer** in a remote, collaborative and multicultural environment at [Microverse.](https://github.com/microverseinc)

 ```javascript
 const HanningtoneM = {